-Summer is the perfect time for a road trip, and nothing beats a trip to the beach.
-The Northeast has miles of coastline to explore, from the rocky shores of Maine to sandy Massachusetts beaches to bustling Connecticut villages.
+Summer is the perfect time for a road trip, and nothing beats a beach excursion.
+The Northeast has miles of coastline to explore, from the rocky shores of Maine to the bustling coastal villages of Connecticut and New York.

 It’s not just about setting out a beach blanket and soaking in the sun.
 There are also hiking trails, bike routes, historic sites, and plenty of shops and restaurants to experience.
 Here are the top coastal destinations in the Northeast to visit this summer.